CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 2. Laguna Beach – Orange County

 Laguna Beach feels like a Mediterranean escape without leaving California.
-With its hidden coves, tide pools, and crystal-clear water, it’s easily one of the most scenic coastal towns in the state.
+With its hidden coves, tide pools, and crystal-clear water, plus the serene beauty of spots around South Laguna, it’s easily one of the most scenic coastal towns in the state—and honestly one of my favorite beach picks.

-Be sure to check out Victoria Beach for its famous pirate tower or explore tide pools at Crystal Cove State Park.
+Be sure to check out Victoria Beach for its famous pirate tower or explore tide pools at Crystal Cove State Park at low tide, when you may spot sea anemones.

 3. Santa Monica Beach – One of the best beaches in Los Angeles, Ca

 If you want that classic California beach experience—this is it.
 Think palm trees, rollerbladers, bike paths, and the iconic Santa Monica Pier.
-Besides being one of the best beaches in Los Angeles, Santa Monica Beach is one of the best beaches in all of California.
+Besides being one of the best beaches in Los Angeles, Santa Monica Beach, formally Santa Monica State Beach, is one of the best beaches in all of California and easily one of the best cities to visit in California.

-It’s lively, energetic, and perfect if you want more than just sunbathing.
-Rent bikes, ride the Ferris wheel, or grab fish tacos nearby.
+It’s lively, energetic, and has a lively atmosphere that’s perfect if you want more than just sunbathing.
+Rent bikes, ride the Ferris wheel, or grab fish tacos nearby in the walkable downtown.
+Around the pier and promenade, street performers add to the fun, and Pacific Palisades is a scenic nearby coastal area.

 Why it’s one of the best beaches in Cali: It’s iconic California—vibrant, fun, and full of things to do.